 When a user opens the web page containing our blog in their browser,

-A request generally contains the identification number of the page
+A request generally contains the page’s identifier

-example extension, the so called plugin.
+example extension, the so-called plugin.
 This plugin should display a list

 amount of all enclosed posts.
-In figure 3-4 you can see the output of the
+In figure 3-4, you can see the output of the

 plugin in the frontend.
 This output is embedded within the greater overview